 The following assumptions were used in valuing the liabilities and benefits under the plan.
-The demographic assumptions are based on the last experience study, dated February 2012, prepared by a former actuary.
-The economic assumptions are based on a review of inflation and investment return assumptions, dated September 11, 2014, and a recent asset liability study obtained by the SBI.
+Demographic assumptions other than mortality are based on the last assumption review, dated January 2012, prepared by a former actuary.
+The economic assumptions are based on reviews of inflation and investment return assumptions, dated September 11, 2014 and September 11, 2017, and a recent asset liability study obtained by the SBI.
+The mortality assumption is based on the last State Employees Retirement Fund experience study, dated June 30, 2015.